Sinking Fund Renewal

 This publication is paid for by Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge, MI 48837

-There will be three (3) seats for the Grand Ledge Public Schools Board of Education on the November 6, 2018 Ballot.
+There will be two (2) seats for the Grand Ledge Public Schools Board of Education on the November 3, 2020 Ballot.
 If you would like to serve as a member of the Grand Ledge Public Schools Board of Education, please take a moment to peruse the information contained on this page and contact the Eaton County Clerk's Office.
-The deadline to register as a candidate for the Board of Education is Tuesday, July 24, 2018.
+The deadline to register as a candidate for the Board of Education is Tuesday, July 21, 2020.

 To be eligible, a candidate must be a registered voter within the Grand Ledge Public Schools district.
 The candidate must be at least 18 years of age; a citizen of the U.S.; a resident of the State of Michigan for at least 30 days; and a resident of the school district on or before the 30th day prior to the date of the election.
 Property ownership is not a requirement for candidacy.

 Be aware - the Michigan Constitution was amended to make a person ineligible for election or appointment to any state or local elective office if the person was convicted of a felony involving dishonesty, deceit, fraud or a breach of the public trust within the preceding 20 years, and the conviction was related to the person's official capacity while holding any elective office or position of employment in local, state, or federal government.

 Nominating petitions or filing fees for local school board candidates must be filed in accordance with county deadlines.
 For specific deadline dates, please visit the Information for Candidates page.

 Board of education candidates have the option of paying a nonrefundable filing fee of $100 to the Eaton County Clerk's Office instead of filing a nominating petition.
 If paid by the appropriate due date, the fee has the same effect as filing a nominating petition.